 - (e) The Stage 2 procedure is as follows: - (i) Each voting member of the committee (or Council) shall cast one vote for his or her preferred option from those Stage 2 options which have not so far been rejected. - (ii) If an option receives more than 50% of votes cast (excluding abstentions), it is selected and the voting process is concluded. - (iii) If no option receives more than 50% of votes cast, then any option that has received zero votes, and of the remaining options, the one receiving the fewest votes, are rejected. - (iv) The procedure in (i), (ii) and (iii) above shall then be repeated with the remaining options. - (v) After each round of voting, the rejected option, but not the number of votes, shall be declared.
-The totals of all votes in all rounds shall be declared at the end of the process. - (vi) In the event of a tie that needs to be broken in step (iii) above, it shall be broken as follows: - 1. the tie is broken in favour of the option that received more votes in the previous round of Stage 2; - 2. if this fails to break the tie, or it is the first round of Stage 2, then a run-off ballot shall be held. - if a tie between more than two options is only partially broken by (a) or (b), the tie break process continues between the options that are still tied. - 4. if a run-off ballot fails to break a tie, the chairman of the meeting shall have a casting vote.

-- (f) Decisions under Regulation 23.1.3(e) shall be made separately for each Event for which a change of Equipment is being considered using the "Stage 2" procedure in (e) above.
-The Equipment options available for selection shall be only the Equipment options that participated in the Equipment trials or other evaluation prescribed in Regulation 23.1.3(e). - 23.1.9 For the 2024 Olympic Sailing Competition, Regulation 23.1.3(b) applies except that Council shall decide by 31 December 2017 which of the Events will be selected for review under that Regulation.
+The totals of all votes in all rounds shall be declared at the end of the process. - (vi) In the event of a tie that needs to be broken in step (iii) above, it shall be broken as follows: - 1. the tie is broken in favour of the option that received more votes in the previous round of Stage 2; - 2. if this fails to break the tie, or it is the first round of Stage 2, then a run-off ballot shall be held. - 3. if a tie between more than two options is only partially broken by (a) or (b), the tie break process continues between the options that are still tied. - 4. if a run-off ballot fails to break a tie, the chairman of the meeting shall have a casting vote. - (f) Decisions under Regulation 23.1.3(e) shall be made separately for each Event for which a change of Equipment is being considered using the "Stage 2" procedure in (e) above.
+The Equipment options available for selection shall be only the Equipment options that participated in the Equipment trials or other evaluation prescribed in Regulation 23.1.3(e).